Best AI Video Models in April 2026: Happy Horse 1.0, Seedance 2.0, Veo 3.1, Kling 3.0

 Happy Horse 1.0 debuted anonymously on Artificial Analysis's Video Arena and reached the highest Elo scores ever recorded in both T2V (up to 1370) and I2V (1392) categories — the latter being a platform record.
 Its single-stream 15B Transformer generates audio and video as one unified output, producing a Word Error Rate of 14.60% — the lowest published figure for any benchmarked video generation model.

 Its operating sweet spot is 5–8 second clips with characters speaking or performing visible physical actions.
+On VidCella it supports text-to-video, image-to-video, reference-to-video, video edit, and video extend across a 3- to 15-second hosted range.
 It handles multilingual dialogue in 7 languages (Mandarin, Cantonese, English, Japanese, Korean, German, French) with phoneme-accurate lip sync.
 It is not designed for long-shot narratives or environmental audio complexity.

 Seedance 2.0 — The Most Production-Ready Full-Stack Model